DigitecGalaxus/thinclient-base/README.md

 This is an experimental feature.
 The scrolling with the scroll wheel is not working on all devices.
 This scripts checks all pointer devices and enables scrolling with the wheel.

-### Promotions / Build
+### Build

-In this release, no squashFS is exported.
-The build generates a docker image that can be converted to a squashFS with the right [tools](https://github.com/DigitecGalaxus/squashfs-tools/).
-You then cane copy the squashFS to the netboot server.
+The standard process only generates a Docker image that is subject to further customization.
+But if you set exportArtifacts=true, it makes the script produce the three essential artifacts - squashfs, initrd, and kernel.
+Then you can transfer these artifacts to any netboot server for immediate booting or testing.

 ## Contribute